 So after doing some frantic last-minute research, I went to the airport and showed my foreign passport.
 What ensued was fifteen minutes of confusion when I showed the airline check-in in Australia my foreign passport.
 The concierge was left whispering to other staff before finally asking me how I had entered Australia and whether I had a visa to stay in the country.

 When I meekly showed him my Australian passport, he shook his head at me like I was an idiot and proceeded to tell me, “In Australia, ALWAYS show your Australian passport.”

 I’m sure that I’m not the only one that has experienced confusion or uncertainty as to how to travel with two passports so I’ve created this step by step guide to travelling with two passports to ensure that you know exactly which passport to use at each stage of travelling!

 1. Booking your flight

 When booking your flight, airlines will request you enter your passport information as part of the booking process.
-You should enter the details of the passport which you are using in the country of departure.
+For countries where you are required to pass through immigration before departing, you should typically enter the details of the passport which you are using in the country of departure.